katieclauswell/portfolio/README.md

 - Window sill with transparency for window pane.
   - Beautifully illustrated by <a href="https://twitter.com/PixelArtJourney">Scilex</a>!
 - Invisible tool tip trigger for laptop.

-The tech stack page utilized the [GitHub Graphql API](https://docs.github.com/en/graphql) to filter my GitHub repositories by topic.
-That information has since been copied and pasted into `data/info.js`

 ## Aspirational Features